-Deposit and Investment of Bond Proceeds
+Deposit and Investment of 2021-R2 Bond Proceeds

-Any proceeds of the Bonds not needed for the redemption of the Prior Bonds will be transferred to the Bond Fund, and all taxes levied for payment of the Bonds will be deposited upon collection by the City into the Bond Fund, and such funds will be used for the payment of the principal of and interest on the Bonds (collectively, the "Debt Service").
-The City Treasurer will transfer from the Bond Fund any amounts necessary to pay the Debt Service on the Bonds on each interest payment date.
-With the consent of the Director of Public Finance of the City, all moneys on deposit in the Costs of Issuance Fund twelve months after issuance of the Bonds will be transferred to the Bond Fund and applied to pay interest on the Bonds.
+Any proceeds of the 2021-R2 Bonds not needed for the redemption of the 2011-R1 Bonds will be transferred to the Bond Fund, and all taxes levied for payment of the 2021-R2 Bonds will be deposited upon collection by the City into the Bond Fund, and such funds will be used for the payment of the principal of and interest on the 2021-R2 Bonds (collectively, the "Debt Service").
+The City Treasurer will transfer from the Bond Fund any amounts necessary to pay the Debt Service on the 2021-R2 Bonds on each interest payment date.
+With the consent of the Director of Public Finance of the City, all moneys on deposit in the Costs of Issuance Fund twelve months after issuance of the 2021-R2 Bonds will be transferred to the Bond Fund and applied to pay interest on the 2021-R2 Bonds.
 All moneys held by the City Treasurer in the Bond Fund will be invested in any investment of the City in which moneys of the General Fund of the City are invested.
-The City Treasurer may commingle any of the moneys held in the Bond Fund will be accounted for separately notwithstanding any such commingling by the City Treasurer.
+The City Treasurer may commingle any of the moneys held in the Bond Fund with other City moneys for investment purposes only; provided, however, that all of the moneys held in the Bond Fund will be accounted for separately notwithstanding any such commingling by the City Treasurer.
 See Appendix C - "CITY AND COUNTY OF SAN FRANCISCO, OFFICE OF THE TREASURER INVESTMENT POLICY."